-The Business Menu Plan is a contract between you and Royal London based on your application to us.
-These terms and conditions are part of the contract between you and us and should be kept in a safe place.
+The Personal Menu Plan is a contract

+and conditions are part of the contract between you and us and should be kept in a safe place.
 The contract consists of your application, these terms and conditions, your cover summary for each cover you buy and any endorsements to these terms and conditions that we give you.
 Where there's a conflict between the terms and conditions and your cover summary, the terms set out in your cover summary will apply.